miho/AsyncUtils/README.md

 tasks, async, await, actors and more for java

 This project tries to explore several approaches to simplify async/concurrent programming in Java.
-AsyncUtils basically consits of distilled versions of patterns that I implemented over the past years.
+AsyncUtils basically consists of distilled versions of patterns that I implemented over the past years.
 The purpose isn't best-in class performance but rather reliability.

 Sharing mutable state is usually avoided in concurrent programming.
 We use actors to reduce the negative